FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics

 \subsection{Large Multimodal Models}

-Typical LMMs compromise a modality encoder, a large language model (LLM), with a modality interface for cross-modal connection \cite{dong2024internlm, huang2024aesBench}.
-The specialty of LMM lies in their ability to effectively receive, process, and generate multimodal information.
-Currently, LMMs are developing by leaps and bounds and have exhibited remarkable visual-language capabilities on par with or even surpassing the human, including the closed-source models (\textit{e.g.}, GPT-4V~\cite{gpt4}, Gemini~\cite{team2023gemini}, and Claude~\cite{claude3}) and the open-source ones (\textit{e.g.}, LLaVA~\cite{liu2024visual}, mPLUG-Owl~\cite{ye2023mplug}, deepseek~\cite{lu2024deepseek}).
+Typical LMMs comprise a modality encoder, a large language model (LLM), with a modality interface for cross-modal connection \cite{dong2024internlm, huang2024aesBench}.
+The specialty of LMMs lies in their ability to effectively receive, process, and generate multimodal information.
+Currently, LMMs are developing by leaps and bounds and have exhibited remarkable visual-language capabilities on par with or even surpassing the human, including the closed-source models (\textit{e.g.}, GPT-4~\cite{gpt4}, Gemini~\cite{team2023gemini}, and Claude~\cite{claude3}) and the open-source ones (\textit{e.g.}, LLaVA~\cite{liu2024visual}, mPLUG-Owl~\cite{ye2023mplug}, Deepseek~\cite{lu2024deepseek}).
 Furthermore, to adapt general-purpose LMMs to specialized fields, recent researchers proposed various expert models based on visual instruction tuning ~\cite{liu2023mmbench,lu2022learn,du2023makes,liu2024visual}.
-Despite great progress, recent studies~\cite{li2024fakebench} indicate that LMMs' forensic capabilities are still unsatisfactory, especially when it comes to identifying fine-grained forgery aspects.
-On the other hand, human crowd-sourcing data for visual instruction tuning becomes increasingly hard to get, partially due to the process being time-consuming, especially when multimodal information is considered.
-In this work, to infuse the forensic abilities on AI-generated images into foundational LMMs, we construct the first visual instruction tuning dataset centering on fake image detection, the \textbf{FakeInstruct}, aiming at a unified multimodal paradigm based on LMMs for more transparent image forensics.
+Despite great progress, recent studies~\cite{li2024fakebench} indicate that LMMs' forensic capabilities are still unsatisfactory, especially when identifying fine-grained forgery aspects.
+In this work, to infuse the forensic abilities of AI-generated images into foundational LMMs, we construct the first visual instruction tuning dataset centering on fake image detection, the \textbf{FakeInstruct}, aiming at a unified multimodal paradigm based on LMMs for a more transparent image forensics.